LeonardoZV/async-client-server-communication/README.md

 ## (Long) Polling

 Your front-end has the responsibility of regularly asking your back-end if there is any fresh data.
 Hence the front will make the same call every few seconds/minutes.
 Sometimes one of those calls will have a fresh data to handle.
-Latency is increased, as the front-end has to wait for the next pool.
+Latency is increased, as the front-end has to wait for the next pool to get the most updated data.
 Bandwidth is increased, as the front-end creates lots of requests (which means data being transfered) to the back-end even when there is no data for the back-end to return, which is waste.

 Long polling is different in the fact that the request is kept open by the server as long as possible until it eventually returns a fresh data or reaches a timeout.